annaycc24/2020Fall_projects/README.md

 ### Hypothesis 3
 Analysis:
-We found that we cannot study the possible delay of the peak month since the peak occurs in winter but we do not have these data for the year of 2020.
-We then studied the influence of masks to the influenza.
-We found that the number of cases decreses eariler with masks in 2020.
+We then studied the influence of masks on the duration of influenza.
+We found that the number of cases decreases earlier with masks in 2020.
-In the three countries, the number of new cases decreased to 0 in April, which is 3 months earlier than normal in the US; 2 months earlier than normal in UK; and also the earliest month in China among the years we studied.
+In the three countries, the number of new cases decreased to 0 in April.
+In the US, it is 3 months earlier than normal.

+In the UK, it is 2 months earlier than normal.

+It is also the earliest month in China in the recent 5 years.

-The finding strongly indicates that masks could shorten the duration of influenza, which is a positive evidence to support our hypothesis.
+The finding strongly indicates that masks could shorten the duration of influenza, which provides positive evidence to support our hypothesis 3.
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h3_US.png?raw=true" width="450" />
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h3_UK.png?raw=true" width="450" />
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h3_C.png?raw=true" width="450" />